-Athens is the oldest capital in Europe and it has a great history and it has also some of the best museums of the world that you have to visit!
+Athens is the oldest capital in Europe and it has a great history and it has also some of the best museums in the world that you have to visit!
 Do you think that I exaggerate?
 I don’t think so and I will prove it!

 On this post the 7 best museums in Athens are gathered, plus a new recent addition, which is not actually a museum but a great cultural attraction!